ubc-library-rc/intro_shiny_app/index.md

 ## Note: this workshop is in development and not yet complete.

-Description...
+This workshop teaches basic information about when to use Shiny apps and how to build them in R.

 ## Learning objectives

-At the end of this workshop, you will be able to:
+At the end of this workshop, you will:
-1.
+1. Understand what Shiny apps are and when to use them
-2.
+2. Understand the structure of Shiny apps
-3.
+3. Have gained initial experience building a Shiny app in R

 ## Schedule